 The 40 amp main circuit breaker (located inside the camper on the backside of the battery compartment) will not allow power into the camper or the battery to be charged when an overload or short circuit occurs.
-To reset the breaker, push the reset button on the side of the breaker (see picture above).
-This button is small and not very visible.
+To reset the breaker, disconnect and reconnect the white negative (-) cable from the battery.
+If your camper is equipped with a battery disconnect switch, pushing the switch in, then out will accomplish the same.
 If the breaker continues to trip, a short circuit or overload condition is indicated.
 Have the system checked by qualified personnel.

-BATTERY DISCONNECT SWITCH (If equipped)
+BATTERY DISCONNECT SWITCH